Skip to content

 t[0] = 'h'; // 没问题

-const char* s = "Hello" makes the pointer point to a string in the read-only data segment, while char t[] = "Hello" copies the string contents to an array on the stack.
+const char* s = "Hello" points the pointer to a string in the read-only data segment, while char t[] = "Hello" copies the string contents to an array on the stack.
 The former cannot be modified, but the latter can.
-Mixing these two up will make debugging extremely painful later.
+Confusing these two will make debugging extremely painful later on.

-Step 2 — Master the Core Functions of string.h
+Step 2 — Master Core Functions in string.h

 <string.h> is the core header file for C string and memory operations.
-We divide them into three groups: length and copying, concatenation and comparison, and memory operations.
+We will look at them in three groups: length and copying, concatenation and comparison, and memory operations.

 Length and Copying

 strlen returns the string length (excluding the terminator).
-It works by scanning byte-by-byte from start to finish until it finds \0—time complexity is O(n), and repeatedly calling strlen on the same string inside a loop is a classic performance waste.
+Its principle is to scan byte-by-byte from start to finish until \0 is found—time complexity is O(n).
+Calling strlen on the same string repeatedly inside a loop is a classic waste of performance.

 strcpy copies the entire source string to the destination buffer.
-The problem is that it completely ignores how large the destination buffer is—if the source string is longer than the destination buffer, it overflows.
+The problem is that it completely ignores the size of the destination buffer—if the source string is longer than the destination buffer, it overflows.

 c